HarikaYadavalli/IronTeam/README.md

     The default setting in `main.py` achieves a perplexity of approximately `56.17` on PTB test set and unlabeled F1 of approximately `47.7` on WSJ test set.

+## Important notes while reproducing the experiments:
+1. This code can be used to do experiments for language modelling and Unsupervised Parsing.
+For the Unsupervised Parsing, we need to PTB data set and the data set quoted in the original paper is not free version.
+So we have used the PTB data from Kaggle datset:https://www.kaggle.com/nltkdata/penn-tree-bank/data